apache/incubator-spot/dev/release/README.md

 Development must be done in to a Topic Branch or Master Branch, depending on the scope of the release.

-Once the PR has votes, then the PPMC developer must merge the PR and the owner of that PR should close it properly in Github (in case it does not closes automatically).
+Once the PR has votes, then the PPMC developer must merge the PR and the owner of that PR should close it properly in Github (in case it does not close automatically).

 If Development is performed in Topic Branch, then Topic Branch should be merged in to master branch once development is done.